The Upright Farmer

 To untangle these contradictions, The Upright Farmer argues that the material and ideological dynamics of capitalist expansion have been interwoven with racialized hierarchies, from the colonial era to the present.
 The broad framework of racial capitalism helps explain structural inequalities and coercions, as well as differently situated rural peoples’ aspirations for new technologies that can bring status and dignity.
 Just as Thomas Sankara enacted anti-colonial resistance in the 1980s by renaming his country Burkina Faso – “the land of upright people” – the book examines how rural farmers today actively seek the ability to stand, upright, as modern members of the world rather than as bent over labor for global capitalism.
 Nonetheless, agricultural modernization produces a compounding process of ecological and social splintering that deepens capitalist relations and inequalities.

-The book will also be published Open Access, so look for it in fall of 2026!
+The book will also be published Open Access.
+Release date: October of 2026!